senchalabs/philogl/docs/camera.md

 Camera Method: update {#Camera:update}
 ------------------------------------

-Updates the Camera *modelView* matrix with the information provided on *position* and *target* respectively.
+Updates the Camera *view* matrix with the information provided on *position* and *target* respectively.

 ### Syntax: